 1. Enjoy the community pool with water slide

 Lodging & Camping

-The campground features 79 sites with utility hook ups and 24 primitive sites.
+The campground features 75 RV sites and four year-round horseback camping sites.
+Horse campsites can only be reserved by calling the park.
 Two dumping stations, two central service buildings with showers and rest rooms, and a grocery store guarantee camping convenience.
 WiFi available.
 Open year round.